eddieantonio/blog/_posts/2023-10-25-python-is-a-compiled-language.md

 also means that you can discover the stages of your compiler by **deliberately creating errors** in a program.

-So let's discover the stages of the Python interpretation by playing a little game I like to call...
+So let's discover the stages of the Python interpreter by playing a little game I like to call...

 # Which!
 Is!
 The!
 First!
 Error!